1993 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1993 Quarter Value Guides

-Each 1993 quarter variety has distinct characteristics that affect both availability and collector demand.
-The mint mark locationโfound on the obverse behind Washington’s headโidentifies the production facility, while the composition and finish determine the target market.
+Each 1993 Quarter variety has distinct characteristics that affect both availability and collector demand.
+The mint mark — found on the obverse behind Washington’s hair braid — identifies the production facility.
+The composition and finish then determine the collector market for that coin.

 1993 Washington Quarter Varieties:

-- 1993-S Silver DCAM Quarter– San Francisco mint proof coin, “S” mint mark behind Washington’s head, 90% silver composition, Deep Cameo finish with frosted devices and mirror fields, lowest mintage at 761,353 pieces
+- 1993-S Silver DCAM Quarter — San Francisco Mint proof coin, “S” mint mark on obverse, 90% silver composition (6.25 grams), Deep Cameo (DCAM) finish with frosted devices contrasting against mirror fields, lowest mintage of all varieties at 761,353 pieces — the “DCAM” designation is the highest proof quality designation awarded by PCGS and NGC

-- 1993-S Clad DCAM Quarter– San Francisco mint proof coin, “S” mint mark behind Washington’s head, copper-nickel clad composition, Deep Cameo finish, moderate mintage at 2.6+ million pieces
+- 1993-S Clad DCAM Quarter — San Francisco Mint proof coin, “S” mint mark on obverse, standard copper-nickel clad composition (5.67 grams), Deep Cameo finish, moderate mintage of 2.6 million pieces from standard proof sets

 1993-P Quarter Value